Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 #### 2. Download the .csnap file
   * Once the preparation is finished, a light blue download button will appear on the Snapshot, click it to start the download.

-???+ note ".CSNAP File Type"
+???+ info ".CSNAP File Type"
     The .csnap (Cognigy Snapshot) file type is a dedicated file type that can only be uploaded and opened within the Snapshot module of a Cognigy.AI platform.

 ### Upload a Snapshot file